gersteinlab/shiny-dim-reduction/README.md

 ## Portable Executables

-If you intend to create portable Windows executables, please follow the steps below:
+To create portable Windows executables, please follow the steps below:

 * Create a folder that you intend to store the app in (portable folder).
 * Install R-Portable and GoogleChromePortable into the portable folder.